ooni/ooni.org/content/get-involved/partnership-program.md

 organization, the partnerships can include (but are not necessarily limited to) the following:

-* Collecting ooniprobe network measurements;
+* Collecting OONI Probe network measurements;

 * Reviewing community resources for censorship measurement research;

 * Communicating internet censorship findings to the public.

-### Collecting ooniprobe network measurements
+### Collecting OONI Probe network measurements

-We want to work with partners who are interested in monitoring internet censorship on an ongoing basis through the collection of ooniprobe network measurements.
+We want to work with partners who are interested in monitoring internet censorship on an ongoing basis through the collection of OONI Probe network measurements.

-To this end, partners are encouraged to deploy ooniprobe in local vantage points for the stable and continuous collection of daily measurements.
+To this end, partners are encouraged to deploy OONI Probe in local vantage points for the stable and continuous collection of daily measurements.
 This can enable us to compare results across time and to better detect and evaluate cases of internet censorship.

 Internet censorship is not always carried out countrywide, nor always implemented in the same way across networks.
-As such, running ooniprobe within various *different* networks in each country is an important component of the OONI Partnership Program.
+As such, running OONI Probe within various *different* networks in each country is an important component of the OONI Partnership Program.

 ### Reviewing community resources for censorship measurement research